 In addition to the \$142.5 million, a one-time General Fund appropriation of \$4 million in MHSA funds was available for personnel funding in FY 2013-14, of which \$3,974,289 was awarded.
-An additional \$4 million in yearly personnel funding was appropriated by the Legislature for FYs 2014-15 through 2017-18, of which \$3,998,942 has been awarded for each year.
+An additional \$4 million ongoing in yearly personnel funding was appropriated by the Legislature.
+In FYs 2014-15 through 2017-18, \$3,998,942 was awarded for each year.
 After the completion of all funding rounds, \$1,057 in available personnel funding was not awarded.
-The nine counties awarded and receiving personnel funding as a part of the Investment in Mental Health Wellness Grant Program include Contra Costa, Lake, Los Angeles, Marin, Mendocino, Riverside, Sacramento, San Joaquin, and Santa Barbara.
+The nine counties awarded the \$4 million and receiving personnel funding as a part of the Investment in Mental Health Wellness Grant Program for funding allocations in the 13-14 budget through the 17-18 budget include Contra Costa, Lake, Los Angeles, Marin, Mendocino, Riverside, Sacramento, San Joaquin, and Santa Barbara.
+Future allocations starting from the 18-19 budget are being made available to counties in the first funding round under the Children and Youth Program.

-CHFFA also awarded capital funding grants to fund vehicles, information technology (IT) and equipment for an equivalent of 110 mobile crisis support teams, which includes 76 vehicles purchased, IT and equipment purchased for an equivalent of an additional 34 teams.
+CHFFA also awarded capital funding grants to fund vehicles, information technology (IT) equipment for an equivalent of 110 mobile crisis support teams, which includes 76 vehicles purchased, IT and equipment purchased for an equivalent of an additional 34 teams.
 Of the grant awards for mobile crisis support teams that included personnel funding, all of the approved 57.25 FTE personnel have been hired.
-Additional information on counties selected for funding may be found at the following links: First Funding Round, Second Funding Round, Third Funding Round, Fourth Funding Round, Fifth Funding Round, Peer Respite Funding Round.
+Additional information on counties selected for funding may be found at the following links: First

+Funding Round, Second Funding Round, Third Funding Round, Fourth Funding Round, Fifth Funding Round, and Peer Respite Funding Round.